-Do you celebrate Chinese New Year or want to but don’t really know the traditions involve?
-The traditions vary slightly by which province in China you’re from or to which country you move to.
-Celebrating the Chinese New Year is about families coming together while the Chinese New Year traditions that take place, symbolizes the ushering in of good fortune & prosperity for the coming year.
+Do you celebrate Lunar New Year or Chinese New Year or want to but don’t really know the traditions involve?
+The traditions vary slightly by which province in China you’re from or to which country you move to and other Asian countries celebrate them as well and have their own slight variation to the tradition as well.
+Celebrating the Chinese New Year or Lunar New Year is about families coming together while the Chinese New Year traditions that take place, symbolize the ushering in of good fortune & prosperity for the coming year.

-This year, 2019, Chinese New Year will be on the 5th of February.
+This year, 2024, Lunar New Year or Chinese New Year will be on Febraury 10 and it is the Year of the Dragon – the Wood Dragon to be precise.
 The date for Chinese New Year changes every year, from a Western perspective, but comes in either January or February.
 It is also called Spring Festival or Lunar New Year because it comes in the springtime and the date is based on the Chinese lunar calendar.

 Everything you will be cooking, giving, or wearing to celebrate the New Year has symbolism.
 The celebration starts on Lunar New Year’s eve to the 15th day of the first lunar month which is the Lantern Festival.